aiidateam/aiida-core/docs/source/concepts/processes.rst

 ========  ============

 The three states in the left column are 'active' states, whereas the right column displays the three 'terminal' states.
-Once a process reaches a terminal state, it will never leave it, its execution is permanently terminated.
+Once a process reaches a terminal state, it will never leave it; its execution is permanently terminated.
 When a process is first created, it is put in the ``Created`` state.
 As soon as it is picked up by a runner and it is active, it will be in the ``Running`` state.
 If the process is waiting for another process, that it called, to be finished, it will be in the ``Waiting`` state.
-A process that is in the ``Killed`` state, means that the user issued a command to kill it, or its parent process was killed.
+If a process is in the ``Killed`` state, it means the user issued a command to kill it, or its parent process was killed.
-The ``Excepted`` state indicates that during execution an exception occurred that was not caught and the process was unexpectedly terminated.
+The ``Excepted`` state indicates that during execution an exception occurred that was not caught, and the process was unexpectedly terminated.
-The final option is the ``Finished`` state, which means that the process was successfully executed, and the execution was nominal.
+The final option is the ``Finished`` state, which means that the process was successfully executed, and the excecution was nominal.
-Note that this does not automatically mean that the result of the process can also considered to be successful, it just executed without any problems.
+Note that this does not automatically mean that the result of the process can also be considered to be successful, it was just executed without any problems.

-To distinghuis between a successful and a failed execution, there is the :ref:`exit status<concepts_process_exit_codes>`.
+To distinguish between a successful and a failed execution, there is the :ref:`exit status<concepts_process_exit_codes>`.
 This is another attribute that is stored in the node of the process and is an integer that can be set by the process.
-A zero means that the result of the process was successful, and a non-zero value indicates a failure.
+A ``0`` (zero) means that the result of the process was successful, and a non-zero value indicates a failure.
-All the process nodes used by the various processes are a sub class of :py:class:`~aiida.orm.nodes.process.ProcessNode`, which defines handy properties to query the process state and exit status.
+All the process nodes used by the various processes are sub-classes of :py:class:`~aiida.orm.nodes.process.ProcessNode`, which defines handy properties to query the process state and exit status.

 ===================   ============================================================================================
 Property              Meaning